thchatzidiamantis/thchatzidiamantis/README.md

 ### Notes
 * [Introductory notes on equivariant orthogonal spectra](https://github.com/thchatzidiamantis/Notes/blob/main/equivariant/equivariant.pdf), for a graduate seminar in Bonn.
-* Together with Kunhong Du and Tim Lichtnau, we are giving a series of introductory talks on topics in homotopy type theory, as part of our thesis work.
+* Together with Kunhong Du and Tim Lichtnau, we gave a series of introductory talks on topics in homotopy type theory, as part of our thesis work.
 [Here](https://github.com/thchatzidiamantis/BonnHoTTSeminar) are the notes.